jonogould/incubator/Library/Phalcon/Queue/Beanstalk/README.md

 Extended `Phalcon\Queue\Beanstalk` class that supports tubes prefixes, `pcntl-workers` and tubes stats.

-Allows to use same `banstalkd` server to multiple projects.
+Allows to use same `beanstalkd` server to multiple projects.

 First add some tasks to the queues: